 LAN configuration The factory default IP address of the router's eth0 interface is in the form of 192.168.1.1.
 This can be changed (after login to the router) in the LAN item in the Configuration section.
-(See Figure 85.)
+(See Figure 83.)
 In this case there is no need of any additional configuration.
 The DHCP server is also enabled by factory default (so the first connected computer will get the 192.168.1.2 IP address etc.).
 Other configuration options are described in the Chapter 4.1.

-Figure 85: Access to the Internet from LAN - LAN configuration
+Figure 83: Access to the Internet from LAN - LAN configuration

 Mobile WAN Configuration Use the Mobile WAN item in the Configuration section to configure the connection to the mobile network.
-(Fig. 86.)
+(Fig. 84.)
 In this case (depending on the SIM card) the configuration form can be blank.
 But make sure that Create connection to mobile network is checked (this is the factory default).
-For more details, see Chapter 4.4.1.
+For more details, see Chapter 4.3.1.

-Figure 86: Access to the Internet from LAN - Mobile WAN configuration
+Figure 84: Access to the Internet from LAN - Mobile WAN configuration

 To check whether the connection is working properly, go to the Mobile WAN item in the Status section.
 You will see information about operator, signal strength etc. At the bottom, you should see the message: Connection successfully established.
-In problems check also the Module Switching page, there has to be Create connection to mobile network enabled, too.

 The Network item should display information about the newly created network interface, usb0 (mobile connection).
 You should also see the IP address provided by the network operator, as well as the route table etc. The LAN now has Internet access.